petebachant/petebachant.github.io/_posts/2024-12-13-latex-collab.markdown

 ---

-Research projects often involve some sort of LaTeX document, e.g., a conference paper, slide deck, journal article, or multiple of each.
+Research projects often involve some sort of LaTeX document, e.g., a conference paper, slide deck, journal article, proposal, or multiple of each.
-Collaborating on one of these can be painful, but there are cloud-based LaTeX collaboration tools that can help, the most popular of which is probably [Overleaf](https://overleaf.com).
+Collaborating on one of these can be painful, though there are web- or cloud-based tools to help, the most popular of which is probably [Overleaf](https://overleaf.com).
 Overleaf is pretty neat,
 but the free version is quite limited in terms of versioning, collaboration, and offline editing.
-Most importantly
+Most importantly,
 I feel like it's only really suited to pure writing projects.
-Research projects involve writing for sure, but they also involve (often iteratively) collecting and analyzing data, running simulations, creating figures, etc., which are not within the scope of Overleaf's functionality.
+Research projects involve writing for sure, but they also involve (often iteratively) collecting and analyzing data, running simulations, creating figures, etc., which are outside Overleaf's scope.

 [Calkit](https://github.com/calkit/calkit)
 on the other hand is a framework for all of the above,